 What are the regulations that apply to the handing in of all assignments?

 - All assignments must please be typed.
 The technical and scientific guidelines for proper assignment writing and presentation must please be strictly followed.
-The Department of Sociology will not accept assignments that are not typed.
-Should ASSIGNMENTS NOT BE TYPED THEY WILL BE ALLOCATED A MARK OF NAUGHT (0).
-These guidelines are available in the Red Departmental Guide.
-The latter is also to be found on Click UP (under your SOC 110 module link).
+ALL ASSIGNMENTS WILL BE SUBMITTED THROUGH TURN-IT-IN.
+These guidelines are available in the Departmental Guide.
+The latter is also to be found In Click UP (under your Sociology module link).

-- ALL ASSISGNMNETS MUST PLEASE BE HANDED IN ON TIME.
-The dates for handing in assignments are made available to students during the first week of the academic year.
-In the unlikely event that an assignment is handed in late the following rule will be applied: the student will be penalised by subtracting 5% per day from the mark awarded to the assignment.
-Assignments may be handed in for one academic week after the closing time and date (that is, five working days).
-No assignment will be accepted or marked by the Department of Sociology after five academic working days from the scheduled closing day.
+- ALL ASSISGNMNETS MUST PLEASE BE SUBMITTED ON TIME.
+The dates for submitting assignments are made available to students during the first week of the academic year.
+In the unlikely event that an assignment is submitted in late, the following rule will be applied: the student will be penalised by subtracting 10% per day from the mark awarded to the assignment.
+Assignments may still be submitted three days after the closing time and date (that is, three working days).

-- PLEASE NOTE AGAIN that all the information you require to navigate the Department of Sociology is available in the RED DEPARTMENTAL GUIDE.
-The latter is handed out in hard copy in classes and may also be fetched from the Department (HSB 19-14).
-It is also available on ClickUP!
+- PLEASE NOTE AGAIN that all the information you require to navigate the Department of Sociology is available in the DEPARTMENTAL GUIDE found in ClickUP.
+A study guide will be handed out in hard copy in classes and may also be downloaded from ClickUP!

 Do I qualify to be admitted?

 The Department sets minimum requirements in terms of which students will be considered for admittance to the Department.
 Please see the conditions and the detail in this regard as provided on this web page.
 Meeting these requirements does not imply automatic admission.
 All prospective applicants are interviewed before a final decision is made.